garrettmiller/WiFIDS/README.txt

 HEARTBEAT SCRIPT:
 =========================================================
 1) Copy heartbeatserver.py to another host on your network.
-2) Modify the file, adding desired port and known IP of WiFIDS.
+2) Modify the file, adding desired port and known IP of WiFIDS, as well as emails to notify.
-3) Run with ./heartbeatserver.py
+3) Run with ./heartbeatserver.py - ensure WiFIDS is running first!

 =========================================================
 ACKNOWLEDGEMENTS: